Anchellon/webarchive-utils-dev/README.md

 $ npm run dev
 ```

-nnavigate to
+navigate to

 http://localhost:3000/

-in the browser
-Upload your pdf
+In the browser Upload your pdf in the prompt.

-Currently open console to see the links
+Currently open console to see the links .
+UI in development
-Working on UI